-There are insider reports saying that Mark Fields, the current Ford Motor Co. president of the Americas, will be promoted to chief operating officer, making it highly possible that Ford’s directors are grooming him to be the successor to CEO Alan Mulally.
+There are insider reports saying that Mark Fields, the current Ford Motor Co. president of the Americas, will be promoted to chief operating officer, making it highly possible that Ford’s directors are grooming him to be the successor to Chief Executive Officer Alan Mulally.
 Bloomberg cited a person familiar with the plan as the source.

 It’s likely that Ford’s board will make the vote this month or in October to promote Fields.
 A Ford veteran for 23 years, Fields had served as the executive vice president of Ford of Europe.
 He had also led its luxury brands in Europe like Jaguar, Land Rover, Aston Martin and Volvo, which was later sold by Ford.
 Fields also gets the credit for contributing to the transformation of Ford’s North American operations from having incurred losses four years ago to achieving record profits in 2012.